spider-rs/spider-nodejs/README.md

 console.log(website.getLinks());
 ```

 Collect the resources for a website.
-View [config](https://docs.rs/spider/latest/spider/website/struct.Website.html) for options, when using convert the method to camelCase.

 ```ts
 import { Website } from "@spider-rs/spider-rs";